1986 Arizona Wildcats football team: Game summaries

+Oregon

+The Wildcats went on the road to face Oregon and was ranked 17th, which was the first time since 1983 that they were officially ranked in the polls.
+The Arizona offense would become too much for the Ducks and remain unbeaten.

 UCLA

 Undefeated and eleventh-ranked Arizona visited UCLA at the Rose Bowl.
 The Wildcats led 18-0 earlier in the game and seemed like they would stay unbeaten before the Bruins bounced back to grab the lead before Arizona regained it the fourth quarter.
-With over a minute remaining, UCLA drove into Arizona territory and scored to retake the lead for good, and Arizona suffered a tough loss to the Bruins for the second season in a row and lost for the first time in 1986.
+With over a minute remaining, UCLA drove into Arizona territory and scored to retake the lead for good to hand the Wildcats their first loss of the season.

 USC

 On homecoming day, the Wildcats hosted USC in a top-20 matchup.
-Although the Wildcats (ranked 14th) would hang tough with the Trojans (18th), their offense didn't do enough to put up more points and fell short at the end.
+Although the Wildcats (ranked 14th) would hang tough with the Trojans (18th), their offense didn’t do enough and committed several turnovers, leading to a loss.
 Smith would become USC's coach after the season (see below).